 Outside the classroom, many electrical engineering majors participate in clubs and activities that are great fun and professionally rewarding.
 A few examples...

-Our Ham Radio club communicates around the world, including periodic contacts with the International Space Station.
+Our Amateur Radio club communicates around the world, including periodic contacts with the International Space Station.

 The Electronic Experimenters' Club provides, at no charge, kits, parts, tools, and faculty help for cadets who are interested in building their own electronic equipment.